India the global growth engine

 Fiscal stimulus measures in major economies—especially in the United States—could lead to stronger-than-expected global growth.

 As per Global economic prospects, India is placed as an emerging Market and Developing Economies (EMDE) list.
-India will be the fastest growing major economy growing at 7.1per cent as compared to the growth rate of 7.6 per cent in 2015-16 ahead of China.
-India continues to experience solid growth about 7.8 percent in 2017.
+India will be the fastest growing major economy growing at 7.2 per cent as compared to the growth rate of 7.6 per cent in 2015-16 ahead of China.
+India continue to experience solid growth about 7.8 percent in 2017.

 Fiscal stimulus measures in emerging market economies like India could lead to good global growth.
 Now the India is a new global growth engine for the global economy.
 Let us work for inclusive growth and development for the humanity at global level.